The King of Comedy (film): Cameo appearances

-The Clash—members Mick Jones, Joe Strummer, Paul Simonon, their manager Kosmo Vinyl—and the musicians Ellen Foley and Don Letts appear as Street Scum.
+The Clash—members Mick Jones, Joe Strummer, Paul Simonon, their manager Kosmo Vinyl—and the musicians Ellen Foley and Don Letts appear as "street scum".
 Mary Elizabeth Mastrantonio plays an extra in a crowd scene, and is not listed in the film's credits.

 Production

 After Raging Bull was completed, Scorsese had thought about retiring from feature films to instead make documentaries because he felt "unsatisfied" and had not found his "inner peace" yet.
 However, he was keen to do a pet project of his, The Last Temptation of Christ, and wanted De Niro to play Jesus Christ.
 De Niro was not interested and preferred their next collaboration to be a comedy.
 He had purchased the rights to a script by film critic Paul D. Zimmerman.
 Michael Cimino was announced as the director for The King of Comedy on March 7, 1979, but was replaced by Martin Scorsese on November 10 due to production being stalled by Cimino's focus on the editing process of Heaven's Gate.

-Bob Fosse briefly considered directing the film and suggested Andy Kaufman as Rupert Pupkin, Sandra Bernhard as Masha and Sammy Davis Jr. as Jerry Langford.
-In the original draft that Fosse read, the Langford character was to be a self-absorbed, hypocritical host of 24-hour TV telethons for charity, similar to Jerry Lewis's own yearly telethons.
-Ultimately, Fosse passed on the film in favor of directing Star 80, and the Langford character was switched from a telethon host to a late-night talk show host.

 Scorsese pondered whether he could face shooting another film, particularly with a looming strike by the Writers Guild of America.
 Producer Arnon Milchan tried to keep the project away from Hollywood interference by filming entirely on-location in New York, and felt that he could deliver it on time with the involvement of a smaller film company.

 After a strong critical appreciation for the way in which he had shot Raging Bull, Scorsese felt that The King of Comedy needed a rawer cinematic style that would take its cues from early silent cinema, using more static camera shots and fewer dramatic close-ups.
 Scorsese has noted that Edwin S. Porter's 1903 film Life of an American Fireman greatly influenced The King of Comedy's visual style.
 Scorsese shot scenes multiple times, spending a fortnight reshooting to perfect one scene, resulting in a large amount of footage that had to be edited.